suntaram/file-reader/DataReader/Readme.md

   com.csvreader.CSVItemReaderTest

-  change the input full file path in the fileconstant file and change the output folder path in fileconstant file
+  change the input full file path in the app.properties file and change the output folder path in app.properties file